 Here is the latest tactic in the cat-and-mouse game between cybercrime and security software vendors.
 The bad guys have come up with new a ransomware phishing attack, tricking users to open what appears to be a document scanned from an internal Konica Minolta C224e.
-This model is one of the most popular business scanner/printer in the world.
+This model is one of the most popular business scanner/printers in the world.
 The emails are written to make the user think that the communication is from a vendor.

 Basically, Locky is back with a vengeance and a whole new bag of evil tricks.

 The campaign launched Sept.
 18 features a sophisticated new wrinkle, enabling it to slip past many of the machine learning algorithm-based software sold by some of the industry’s most popular vendors, said security firm Comodo.